EcoClimLab/vertical-thermal-review/vertical-thermal-review.knit.md

 Leaf traits shape $T_{leaf}$, leaf metabolism, and leaf thermal sensitivity across forest vertical strata [@michaletzPlantThermoregulationEnergetics2015;@michaletzEnergeticCarbonEconomic2016;  @zwienieckiHydraulicLimitationsImposed2004].
 Leaf morphology adjusts to the previously experienced microenvironment during leaf formation in buds, and also during ongoing leaf expansion [@zwienieckiHydraulicLimitationsImposed2004], and the ratio of far red to red light and associated water demands determine the differentiation of traits of sun and shade leaves [@casasSunShadeLeaves2011; @zwienieckiHydraulicLimitationsImposed2004; @keenanGlobalLeafTrait2016].
-This dichotomy in leaves is observed along the vertical gradient where canopy-leaves vary dramatically from canopy-interior and understory due to the differences in biophysical conditions (Fig. `r fig_NEON_vertical`).
+This dichotomy in leaves is observed along the vertical gradient where canopy-leaves vary dramatically from canopy-interior and understory due to the differences in biophysical conditions (Fig. 2).

 Across the vertical gradient, traits vary (1) across sun and shade leaves within individuals, (2) across canopy and understory individuals of the same species, and (3) across canopy and understory species.
-The majority of studies characterizing variation in leaf traits or metabolism examine intraspecific patterns (categories 1 and 2), which are therefore the main focus of this review (Table `r table_leaf_traits`).
+The majority of studies characterizing variation in leaf traits or metabolism examine intraspecific patterns (categories 1 and 2), which are therefore the main focus of this review (Table 1).
 However, when it comes to understanding and modeling forest ecosystem function, given that species traits strongly shape the propensity for trees to inhabit understory vs. canopy positions, ecosystem function is also shaped by interspecific trait variation [e.g., @cavaleri_height_2010].

 ### 3.1.
 Intraspecific trait variation

-Within-canopy, leaf traits vary along the vertical light gradient [*i.e.,* sun and shade leaves, @casasSunShadeLeaves2011] at a biochemical, anatomical and structural level [Table `r table_leaf_traits`, @sackHowStrongIntracanopy2006; @niinemetsWorldwideAnalysisWithincanopy2015; @chenLeafEconomicsSpectrum2020].
+Within-canopy, leaf traits vary along the vertical light gradient [*i.e.,* sun and shade leaves, @casasSunShadeLeaves2011] at a biochemical, anatomical and structural level [Table 1, @sackHowStrongIntracanopy2006; @niinemetsWorldwideAnalysisWithincanopy2015; @chenLeafEconomicsSpectrum2020].
 Much of our understanding of trait coordination is based on the leaf economics spectrum concept developed across diverse species [@wrightWorldwideLeafEconomics2004], which was developed using sun leaves [@chenLeafEconomicsSpectrum2020; @keenanGlobalLeafTrait2016], so further research is needed to characterize trait relationships and responses vertically through the full range of canopy microenvironments.
 It has been established that independently of the light environment, traits also vary within species along the ontogenetic trajectory from the understory to the canopy.
 For example, leaf mass per area (LMA), photosynthetic capacity ($A_A$) and $g_s$ have been observed to increase with height, independently of light [@thomasPhotosyntheticDifferencesSaplings2002; @houterOntogeneticChangesLeaf2012; @cavender-baresChangesDroughtResponse2000].
 Therefore, ontogeny is bound to play a role in shaping leaf traits and thermal sensitivity [@carterExperimentalWarmingTropical2021a; @niinemetsResponsesForestTrees2010a].

 \newpage
-**Table `r table_leaf_traits`.** Summary of observed variation in Leaf gas exchange and its thermal sensitivity across the vertical gradient and/or between sun and shade leaves.
-Studies listed here were compiled using a systematic review process, as described in Supplementary Information Methods `r appendix_lit_review_methods`.
+**Table 1.** Summary of observed variation in Leaf gas exchange and its thermal sensitivity across the vertical gradient and/or between sun and shade leaves.
+Studies listed here were compiled using a systematic review process, as described in Supplementary Information Methods S3.

 ![](table1a.png)

 \newpage
-Table `r table_leaf_traits`, cont.
+Table 1, cont.

 ![](table1b.png)